Dominicabuda0523/Task-Tracker/README.md

 Entering (4) Update Task - all the tasks will be listed again and you will input their own id to select and change their status.
 You can change it by inputing (todo)(in-progress)(done), it is also not case sensitive.

 Entering (5) Quit - will terminate the code.

+P.S: Note that in the first time running the code, it is necessary to add a task first before trying out all the other commands or else it will error.
+Also open for criticism (^_^) for the betterment as a learner.